 What is Performance Max?

-Performance Max is a campaign format that incorporates all of Google’s ad inventory in one: Google Search, Google Display Network (GDN), Google Discover (Newsfeed), YouTube, Gmail, and Maps.
-In addition, we already have the ability to reach Shopping inventory through feed integration in several accounts we manage.
+Performance Max is a campaign format that incorporates all of Google’s ad inventory in one: Google Shopping, Google Search, Google Display Network (GDN), Google Discover (Newsfeed), YouTube, Gmail, and Maps.

 - Dynamic search campaign